kuldp18/awesome-web-design/README.md

 * [Placehold.it](http://placehold.it): A quick and simple image placeholder service.
 * [Imgur](http://imgur.com): The most awesome images on the internet.
 * [Flickr](https://www.flickr.com): The home for all your photos.
+* [unDraw](https://undraw.co/): A constantly updated collection of beautiful svg images that you can use completely free and without attribution.

 ## Guidelines
 * [iOS Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/): Offers everything you need to design beautiful, engaging iOS apps.